guettli/learning-kubernetes-log/README.md

 # March 2022

+You can read the Kubernetes docs from top to buttom.
+But you should not follow the confusing links in the text.
+On the left side of [kubernetes.io](https://kubernetes.io/docs/home/) is a nice table of content.
+Follow this from top to bottom, and you need no additional book or course.

+And the slack channel #kubernetes-users is very helpful.

+---

 [What Kubernetes is not](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#what-kubernetes-is-not)

+---

 There are several ways for the inner development loop, if you want to develop an application on kubernetes: